ybgskr12/Reforestation/README.md

-## I got an A on my origami assignment when I turned my paper into my teacher
+## I used to be a banker, but I lost interest.